rus8/sofar-obj-det/data-eval/README.md

 with 8 classes (Car, Van, Truck, Pedestrian, Person_sitting, Cyclist, Tram, Misc).
 * [Dataset for object tracking](http://www.cvlibs.net/datasets/kitti/eval_tracking.php) with the same 8 classes.

-It provides several pictures with corresponding labels files to train the network and many other pictures to test the training (see folder "Detection").
+It provides several pictures with corresponding labels files to train the network and many other pictures to test the training (see folder `detection).

 ![alt text](kitti.png)
 ## Labels description: